darkleaf/hazel/README.md

 ## Index Implementation and Optimization

 The **indexes in DataScript** are implemented as **Persistent Sorted Sets**, a type of immutable data structure based on **B+ trees**.
 These structures are optimized for storing elements in sorted order and enable efficient operations such as lookups, insertions, and deletions, with a time complexity of $$O(\log n)$$.
 Functional immutability is achieved through **structural sharing**, ensuring that updates reuse existing data whenever possible.
-For more details on B+ trees, see the foundational text *[Article]()*.
+A detailed explanation of B-trees, including their variation B+ trees, can be found in the paper ["The Ubiquitous B-Tree"](https://carlosproal.com/ir/papers/p121-comer.pdf) by Douglas Comer.

 Each node of the tree corresponds to a **storage segment**, serialized and stored persistently. **Branch nodes** contain keys and addresses for navigation, while **leaf nodes** store ordered sequences of keys (datoms).